Image Credit: MmeEmil via iStock

 The camera works perfectly in any light conditions.
 Along with a wide ISO range, the focusing system is sensitive down to EV -6 so it will not lose sight of the target even in a very dark environment.

 The EOS R uses a high-resolution 3.69m-dot OLED electronic viewfinder.
 As it is the case with mirrorless cameras, an electronic viewfinder allows you to see exactly how the picture will look before you shoot including all settings such as contrast, white balance, and so forth.
-See this and other features of this camera in the hands-on review by Kai W in the video above.

 Moreover, the camera has a flexible 3.15-inch Vari-angle LCD that makes easier shooting from different angles, but there is also an LCD panel on the top of the camera that provides useful information about the camera settings.